 - We believe STEM education will help develop a diverse workforce that will be capable of leveraging these and other new technologies to make the markets safer, more stable and more efficient.

-- At DTCC, we work with leading organizations like Change the Equation to promote STEM education.
+- At DTCC, we work with leading organizations like Girls Who Code and the Center for K12 STEM Education at NYU’s Tandon School of Engineering to promote STEM education.

-- As we look to the years ahead, supporting STEM education will help ensure that we have the computer scientists, engineers and mathematicians to develop and manage future technologies that right now may be just an idea on a drawing board or a thought in some young person’s imagination.
+- As we look to the years ahead, supporting STEM education will help ensure that we have the computer scientists, engineers and mathematicians to develop and manage future technologies and risk management approaches that right now may be just an idea on a drawing board or a thought in some young person’s imagination.